cyoab/thunder/.github/instructions/onboarding.instructions.md

 - Initializes two meta pages on new database
 - Loads existing data into in-memory B+ tree on open
 - `persist_tree()` — Serializes tree to disk after meta pages
+- Strict error handling with explicit context for all I/O operations

 ### Transactions (`tx.rs`)